Best Practices for Node.js Development

 and process.env.HTTP_TIMEOUT

 Node (V8) uses a lazy and greedy garbage collector.
-With its default limit of about 1.5 GB, it sometimes waits until it absolutely has to before reclaiming unused memory.
-If your memory usage is increasing, it might not be a leak - but rather node’s usual lazy behavior.
+With its default limit of about 1.5 GB, it sometimes waits until it absolutely must reclaim unused memory.
+If your memory usage is increasing, it’s possible that it’s not a leak, but rather Node’s usual lazy behavior.

 web: node --optimize_for_size --max_old_space_size=920 --gc_interval=100 server.js

-This is especially important if your app is running in an environment with less than 1.5 GB of available memory.
-For example, if you’d like to tailor node to a 512 MB container, try:
+This control is especially important if your app runs in an environment with less than 1.5 GB of available memory.
+For example, if you want to tailor Node to a 512 MB container, try:

 web: node --optimize_for_size --max_old_space_size=460 --gc_interval=100 server.js